 - Understanding Planning Policy Further information on the status and relationship between the planning policy documents as part of the Local Development Framework (LDF) and/or Development Plan.

-- Development Plan The documents that provide planning guidance and set out the Council's adopted policies and proposals for development, including the Borough Local Plan (BLP).
+- Development Plan Identifies the documents that form part of the Development Plan.
+Also sets out the policies and proposals from the withdrawn Borough Local Plan for reference.

 - Local Development Framework The LDF is the new system of Development Plans.
 It takes the form of a portfolio of documents, including the Revised Local Plan, which collectively deliver the planning strategy and policies for Test Valley.